jaspector

 Monday through Friday, 8:30 a.m. to 4:30 p.m.

-Typical inspection sequence: Typical sequence: Footings/slabs (before pouring); foundation walls (before backfilling); plumbing, electrical, and heating rough-in; framing (before drywall); final inspection; Certificate of Occupancy or Compliance.
+Typical sequence: Typical sequence: Footings/slabs (before pouring); foundation walls (before backfilling); plumbing, electrical, and heating rough-in; framing (before drywall); final inspection; Certificate of Occupancy or Compliance.

-Do I need a building permit in Wilmington, DE?
+01 Do I need a building permit in Wilmington, DE?

 New structures, structural modifications, demolition, re-roofing, commercial window replacement, and electrical/plumbing/mechanical work (even repairs).

-How much does a building permit cost in Wilmington, DE?
+02 How much does a building permit cost in Wilmington, DE?

+Building permit fees in Wilmington, DE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based: $12 per $1,000 of construction cost (building permit).
 Plan check fee: Not separately identified; included in or alongside permit fee.

-How do I apply for a building permit in Wilmington, DE?
+03 How do I apply for a building permit in Wilmington, DE?

-1. Prepare all documents: completed City of Wilmington Building Permit Application, job valuation and scope description, plans/plot plan if required, trade subcontractor list (plumbing, electrical, HVAC), and up to 3 signed/sealed plan sets for commercial work 2.
+To apply for a building permit in Wilmington, DE, follow these steps: 1.
+Prepare all documents: completed City of Wilmington Building Permit Application, job valuation and scope description, plans/plot plan if required, trade subcontractor list (plumbing, electrical, HVAC), and up to 3 signed/sealed plan sets for commercial work 2.
 Submit application online via the Munis portal, by email to [email protected], or in person at 800 N. French Street, 3rd Floor 3.
 Application is routed to appropriate reviewers: Zoning, Public Works, Historic District Commission (if applicable), Fire Marshal.
 Reviews may occur simultaneously or sequentially 4.
 Pay permit fees: by phone at (302) 576-2620; in person at the Department of Finance, 1st Floor, 800 N. French Street; or by mail to Department of Land Use and Planning with the application number noted 5.
 Once all reviews are approved and fees are paid, permit is issued 6.
 Schedule inspections 48 hours in advance through the online portal or by phone 7.
 Pass all required inspections and obtain Certificate of Occupancy or Certificate of Compliance

-How long does it take to get a building permit in Wilmington, DE?
+04 How long does it take to get a building permit in Wilmington, DE?

-What work is exempt from building permits in Wilmington, DE?
+05 What work is exempt from building permits in Wilmington, DE?

-How do I schedule a building inspection in Wilmington, DE?
+06 How do I schedule a building inspection in Wilmington, DE?

-Other cities in New Castle County
+Other jurisdictions in New Castle County.

-View all New Castle County jurisdictions →
+All New Castle County jurisdictions →